zhandao/zero-rails_openapi/README.md

   You can of course describe the input in it's DSL method (like `query! :done` [this line](https://github.com/zhandao/zero-rails_openapi#-dsl-usage-example)), but that will make it long and ugly.
 We recommend that unite descriptions in this place.

+  In addition, when you want to dry the same parameters (each with a different description), it will be of great use.

 - param family methods (OAS - [Parameter Object](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/versions/3.0.0.md#parameterObject))
   - `param`